brilsergei/docker-for-work/README.md

    `alias dc-drupal='docker-compose exec --user 1000 php drupal`

+   `alias dc-composer='docker-compose exec --user 1000 php composer`

-   So now you can get Drush help or list available commands for Console using:
+   So now you can get Drush help, Composer help or list available commands for Console using:

    `dc-drush help`

    `dc-drupal list`

+   `dc-composer help`

+   Use site aliases to performa a drush command on specific site.
+Aliases are `@rn` and `@tt`.
+For example:

+   `dc-drush @rn cr`

+   `dc-drush @tt cr`

+4. Create database for your site using PhpMyAdmin.
+It is available at [http://localhost:8001](http://localhost:8001).
+   Now you can import site database using phpmyadmin or using command line directly from mariadb container.
+   If you use command like than place the database dump file in `docker-runtime/mariadb-init`.
+This path is mapped to `/docker-entrypoint-initdb.d` inside mariadb container.

+   `docker-compose exec mariadb sh`
+   `mysql -u root -p my_db < /docker-entrypoint-initdb.d/my_db.sql`

-4. Now clone the repository to the site root
+5. Now clone the repository to the site root

    `git clone git@bitbucket.org:sergei_bril/train_booking.git .`

-    and open [http://rn.home:8000](http://rn.home:8000) to install Drupal 8.
-Database username is root, password can be configured in docker-compose.yml (default it root).
-When configure database, set `mariadb` as database host in Advanced section.

-    PhpMyAdmin is available at [http://localhost:8001](http://localhost:8001)`.
+   Run `dc-composer install` in order to load all dependencies of the project.

+   Configure your sites.php file.
+If you use same domains as in this instruction than the file should contain next

+   `$sites['8000.tt.home'] = 'triptile.com';`

+   Also copy provided settings.php and services.yml files into appropriate directory.
+Change database config in the settings.php if necessary.